 Currently, the United States has estate and/or gift tax treaties with sixteen sovereign nations.
 The treaty rules establish taxation priority by first determining which jurisdiction was the domicile of the decedent.
 This may alter the path of estate planning and it may require relevant transfer tax evaluation to determine the transfer tax outcome in consideration of not only the nature of the property and its location, but also the impact of citizenship and domicile on net tax outcomes.

 When both spouses are U.S. Citizens, it is unlikely that they will be faced with a gift tax or estate tax bill.
-The federal estate tax exemption of $11.58 million dollars for each of them and the unlimited marital deduction for a married couple enables them to pass wealth free of tax.
-The rules don’t apply when one of the spouses is not a U.S. citizen.
+The federal estate tax exemption of $13.61 million (in 2024) for each of them and the unlimited marital deduction for a married couple enables them to pass wealth free of tax.
+The unlimited marital deduction rules don’t apply when one of the spouses is not a U.S. citizen.

 Gifting during life to a non-U.S. citizen spouse, including making them joint owners of real estate, stocks and bank accounts, may be subject to federal gift tax since the unlimited marital deduction is not available.
-However, a citizen spouse may gift up to $157,000 per year to a non-U.S. citizen spouse.
-This amount will increase to $159,000 per year in 2021.
+However, a citizen spouse may gift up to $185,000 per year (in 2024) to a non-U.S. citizen spouse.
+This amount is adjusted for inflation and is expected to increase in future years.
 The nature, timing and documentation of the gifts should be done with the assistance of a knowledgeable tax professional.

 When the non-U.S. citizen passes first, and the U.S. citizen spouse is the beneficiary, the property in her name will pass to the U.S. citizen spouse under the federal gift and estate taxes unlimited marital transfer exemption on all of the money both own worldwide.
-Therefore, when conducting long-term estate planning, they would be advised to take advantage of the $11.58 million lifetime gift and estate tax exemption and the $15,000 gift tax annual exclusion.
+Therefore, when conducting long-term estate planning, they would be advised to take advantage of the $13.61 million lifetime gift and estate tax exemption and the $18,000 (in 2024) gift tax annual exclusion available to both spouses.

 For couples with large estates where one spouse is a non-U.S. citizen, there are two strategies to consider: